Caertos/8-BitsProcessor/logicGates/bitacora1.1.2.md

 - 2x Switches as inputs A and B
 - 1x NPN Transistor for each input
 - 2x 1kΩ Resistors (transistor bases)
-- 1x 220Ω Resistor (LED current limiter)
+- 1x LED current limiting resistor
 - 1x LED as output indicator
 - Series connections to simulate AND operation